 1994 – 2014

-In 1994, in addition to passenger transportation, the freight company Air Hong Kong was acquired, further expanding Cathay Pacific’s capabilities.
-An image update and launching a multimillion-dollar customer service improvement program highlighted growth.
+In 1994, in addition to passenger transportation, Cathay Pacific acquired Air Hong Kong, further expanding its capabilities.
+An image update and the launch of a multimillion-dollar customer service improvement program highlighted growth.

 The company’s new logo became an image of a green flag with a red stripe at the bottom, against which a white bird takes off.
 The image was designed by the American branding firm Landor Associates and was named the Brush Wing.

 The bird symbolizes airplanes and points to the theme of flight and travel.
-As a symbol of freedom, the animal ascends to the clouds to set off in any direction.
+As a symbol of freedom, the animal ascends into the clouds and sets off in any direction.
 The choice represents Cathay Pacific’s numerous flights worldwide.
-It resembles an image of a white Japanese crane.
+It resembles a white Japanese crane.
 In Chinese mythology, the bird travels between the worlds of spirits and humans.
 Its image predicts longevity.

 The green color demonstrates the changes and growth that await the carrier.
 The red color conveys: